FastDOG: Fast Discrete Optimization on GPU: Experiments

 \paragraph{Discussion} In general, we are always faster (up to a factor of $10$) than \texttt{BDD-CPU}~\cite{lange2021efficient} and except on \textit{worms} we achieve similar or better lower bounds.
 In comparison to the respective hand-crafted \texttt{Specialized} CPU solvers we also achieve comparable runtimes with comparable lower and upper bounds.
 While \texttt{Gurobi} achieves, if given unlimited time, better lower bounds and primal solutions, our \texttt{FastDOG} solver outperforms it on the larger instances when we abort \texttt{Gurobi} early after hitting a time limit.
 We argue that we outperform \texttt{Gurobi} on larger instances due to its superlinear iteration complexity.

 When comparing the number of dual iterations to \texttt{BDD-CPU} we need roughly $3$-times as many to reach the same lower bound.
-Hence, when counting the number of arithmetic operations \texttt{FastDOG} is less efficient in terms of dual improvement per iteration than \texttt{BDD-CPU} which performs sequential updates.
 Nonetheless, as we can perform more iterations per second this still leads to an overall faster algorithm.

-Since we are solving a relaxation thus the lower bounds and quality of primal solutions are dependent on the tightness of this relaxation.
+Since we are solving a relaxation the lower bounds and quality of primal solutions are dependent on the tightness of this relaxation.
 For all datasets except \textit{QAPLib} our (and also baselines') lower and upper bounds are fairly close, reflecting the nature of commonly occurring structured prediction problems.